 Saint-Gaudens agreed and went to work on a more lithe, streamlined piece.
 Diana II was 13 feet high and hollow.
 Her pose was more balletic, her raised leg more extended, her thighs more tapered and less muscular.
 She was also more naked, something which did not go unnoticed by New York society when she was installed on the tower.
 The first Diana was taken down in September of 1892 and moved to Chicago.
 There she was placed atop the dome of the Agriculture Building at the Chicago World’s Fair whose massiveness easily accommodated her dimensions.
 Sadly, after the Exposition the bottom half of her was destroyed by a fire at the fairgrounds and the top half was lost.

 The new Diana was installed in November of 1893.
 Her nudity made monocles pop and pearls be clutched all over town.
 Female nudes in public art were not decent, according to some New Yorkers.
 Others trained telescopes and binoculars on her to take full advantage of the rare sight.
-Despite the tut-tutting of her early days, Diana of the Garden, as she came to be known, quickly became an icon of the city.
+Despite the tut-tutting of her early days, Diana of the Tower, as she came to be known, quickly became an icon of the city.
 Author O. Henry paired her with that other famous New York lady, the Statue of Liberty, in his 1911 short story The Lady Higher Up.
 He describes Diana thus:

 The statue of Diana on the tower of the Garden—its constancy shown by its weathercock ways, its innocence by the coating of gold that it has acquired, its devotion to style by its single, graceful flying scarf, its candour and artlessness by its habit of ever drawing the long bow, its metropolitanism by its posture of swift flight to catch a Harlem train—remained poised with its arrow pointed across the upper bay.
 Had that arrow sped truly and horizontally it would have passed fifty feet above the head of the heroic matron whose duty it is to offer a cast-ironical welcome to the oppressed of other lands.